Michael Aldridge: Television

 On television, an early significant role was as criminologist Ian Dimmock in the Granada TV series The Man in Room 17 and its sequel The Fellows (1965–67).
 His screen work included playing Pistol in Orson Welles' movie Chimes at Midnight in 1967.

 In 1974, Aldridge appeared as Grigory Rasputin in the historical drama Fall of Eagles.

 In 1975, Aldridge appeared in the title role of Andrew Lloyd Webber and Alan Ayckbourn's musical Jeeves, based on the stories by P. G. Wodehouse.
 The show was a rare flop for Webber, and the negative critical reaction led to Aldridge giving up his stage career to concentrate on television and film roles.

 He played the part of Rollo in the 1977 serial Love for Lydia, produced by London Weekend Television.

-He played Percy Alleline in Tinker, Tailor, Soldier, Spy on BBC TV in 1979, Sir Basil in the 6th episode “Neck” of 1st series of Anglia Television's Tales of the Unexpected first aired on ITV in the same year and appeared in the sitcom Yes, Prime Minister.
+He played Percy Alleline in Tinker, Tailor, Soldier, Spy on BBC TV in 1979, Sir Basil in the 6th episode “Neck” of 1st series of Anglia Television's Tales of the Unexpected first aired on ITV in the same year and appeared in the sitcom Yes, Prime Minister, in the episode "One of US".

 In 1980, he played the role of Matthew Radlett, Lord Alconleigh, in the television miniseries Love in a Cold Climate - Simon Raven's adaptation of the Nancy Mitford novels Love in a Cold Climate and the Pursuit of Love for Thames Television.

 Between 1986 and 1990, he starred as Seymour Utterthwaite in Last of the Summer Wine.
 The character was an ex-headmaster and inventor, designed to replace the Foggy Dewhurst character played by Brian Wilde, who had left the series.
 Aldridge's wishing to retire to nurse his sick wife coincided with Wilde's deciding to return to the show, so Aldridge's character was written out.

 Aldridge played the elderly professor Digory Kirke in the television version of The Lion, the Witch, and the Wardrobe in 1988.